 - 30% - you've nailed it

-- Some of Friendbuy's customers have exceeded a 50% sharing rate, a notable optimization goal for everyone
+Some of Friendbuy's customers have exceeded a 50% sharing rate, a notable optimization goal for everyone.

 Please Note: Performance will vary by placement (homepage, user account pages, order confirmation page, etc.) so getting as many widget placements as possible is highly encouraged.

-How you can improve sharing rate
+How you can improve your sharing rate:

 - A/B test offers (store credit, free gift, etc.)

-- A/B test the content (copy, images, etc.)
+- A/B test the content (CTA copy, widget design, etc.)